Troubleshooting MariaDB Problems¶

 added to the mysqld

-command in your docker-compose.yml
+command in your compose.yaml

 .
 This will temporarily give full access